LokkoLori/cynthcart-dsd/readme.txt

 make.bat

-it will compile the cynth-dsd.asm into cynth-dsd.prg and start it with WinVICE x64.exe ... pls add it to you path.
+it will compile the cynth-dsd.asm into cynth-dsd.prg and start it with WinVICE x64.exe ... add it to your path.

-v0.5 target>
+v0.5 milestone:

 3 "string" guitar "emulation: